cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/navigating-paired-samples-beta-diversity-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-12 at 15.32.21.png" alt=""><figcaption><p>Resulting from <code>generate_beta_ordination_pair()</code>, this beta diversity ordination plot maps out the intricate relationships between samples based on their microbial community structures.
 Look at how elegantly the arrows connect the same subject across different time points, presenting a dynamic journey of their microbiome composition over time.</p></figcaption></figure>

-With the foundation established, let's transition to how `generate_beta_change_boxplot_pair()` augments our beta diversity analysis.
-This function quantifies the **beta diversity changes** within individual subjects over time, employing metrics like **Bray-Curtis dissimilarity** to illuminate temporal shifts within each microbiome.
+The `generate_beta_change_boxplot_pair()` function is another tool that aids in our beta diversity analysis.
+This function quantifies the beta diversity changes within individual subjects over time, using metrics like Bray-Curtis dissimilarity.

-Here's a glimpse of how we'd utilize this function in our code:

 ```r
 generate_beta_change_boxplot_pair(